 How to Use Vinegar as an Air Freshener

-White vinegar is acetic acid, and it works to neutralize alkaline odors.
+White vinegar is made up of about 5-8 percent acetic acid, and it works to neutralize alkaline odors.
 To use it as an air freshener, find a misting spray bottle or atomizer.
-You want a fine mist as it will produce tinier droplets with more surface area to remove the odor-causing molecules from the air.
+You want a fine mist, as it will produce tinier droplets with more surface area to remove the odor-causing molecules from the air.

 Fill the mister with plain old white vinegar from the grocery store.
 Mist around your room.
 The vinegar smell should go away fairly quickly.
 If it is a little too pungent for you, try diluting the vinegar before spraying it.
 You can go as low as one tablespoon of vinegar in a cup of water.

-The beauty of vinegar as an air freshener is that it doesn't leave behind cheap artificial fragrances that can trigger allergies.
-Your air is left actually fresh rather than covered with perfume and chemicals.
+The beauty of vinegar as an air freshener is that it doesn't leave behind cheap artificial fragrances and works by freshening the air rather than covering up the smell.
 If you want to add a scent, try a few drops of a favorite essential oil such as lavender.

 If you don't like spraying vinegar, some people have found success in just placing a shallow bowl of vinegar in a room for several hours or overnight.